Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Analytical model describing equiconductance features

 As the contribution of a tip-deflected branch (represented by a single trajectory) to the SGM response remains approximately unchanged along lines described by the relation \eqref{eq:parabola-shape}, prominent features in the SGM response can be expected to appear on such lines for particular values of $\alpha$, for example the ones for which an otherwise transmitted branch is reflected back into the QPC.

 Evaluating Eq.\ \eqref{eq:parabola-shape} for a Lorentzian potential bump/dip ${v}(r)={\sigma^2}/({r^2+\sigma^2})$ of width $\sigma$, we obtain the result

-for the expected shape of SGM features in the $x_\mathrm{T}$--$V_\mathrm{T}$ plane.
-The result \eqref{eq:parabola-lorentzian} is depicted by the solid lines in Fig.~\ref{fig:parabolas-analytics}.
-Interestingly, the behavior for tip positions far from the main branch when $\Delta x \gg \sigma$ given by
+for the expected shape of SGM features related to a constant deflection angle $\alpha$, in terms of the distance $b$ between the branch and the tip.
+The result of Eq.\ \eqref{eq:parabola-lorentzian} is depicted by the solid lines in Fig.~\ref{fig:parabolas-analytics}.
+Interestingly, the behavior for tip positions far from the main branch when $b \gg \sigma$ given by

-is approximately parabolic, consistent with the experiment \cite{carolin_cavity}.
-The lines in Fig.~\ref{fig:conductance-classical} represent plots of Eq.~\eqref{eq:parabola-lorentzian}, showing that they are perfectly consistent with the structures appearing in the classically calculated conductance.